imamaris/covidcenter-bot/README.md

 In order to give covid result based on area, the intent should fulfill both entities.
 If one of them is not exist, we must asking user for the missing items.

-But, in order to make this bot simpler, we avoid Finite State Machine.
+But, in order to make this bot simpler, we avoid [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine).
-We give response how user should send text to bot.
+So we give response how user should send text to bot.

-Therefore, this is code you must add to your base setup.
+Therefore, this is code you must add to `bot/index.js` in your branch [covid template](https://github.com/imamaris/covidcenter-bot/tree/covid-template/).

+bot/index.js

 ```js